guptaa98/Microsoft_Azure_Nanodegree_Projects/Project 1-Optimizing an ML Pipeline in Azure/Readme.md

 6. max_total_runs contains the value maximum training runs that are to be run.
 The value should be between 1-1000.
 7. max_concurrent_runs contains the maximum number of runs that can run concurrently i.e at the same time.
 If not specified, all runs launch in parallel.
 The value must be an      integer between 1 and 100.
 **The best model obtained from using hyperdrive gave and accuracy of 0.9111785533636824.**
-**Benefits of the parameter sampler chosen**
-I chose Random Sampling.
-The main benefits include its support for termination of low-performance runs and the other one is that it supports both continuos and discrete parameters.
-There were two parameters passed, one was continuos that is regularization parameter '--C' where a uniformly distributed value distributed between (-.-5,0.1) will be chosen at every iteration and a discrete parameter '--max_iter' which had a choice of value between (16,32,64,128).

 **What are the benefits of the early stopping policy you chose?**